Origen-SDK/origen_testers/spec/decompiler/README.md

 arbitrary test platform that may come along.

-However, many non-platform dependent/platform-specific specs are added to make sure the decompiler maintains the same behavior, any flags any changes that occur during development.
+However, many non-platform dependent/platform-specific specs are added to make sure the decompiler maintains the same behavior and flags any changes that occur during development.

 In this context, non-platform means _'assuming the platform interface has already passed'_.
 The non-platform specs use both the `J750` and `V93K` platforms as some sample platforms to